Bill Cosby sexual assault cases: California sex assault law

 On January 3, 2016, California State Senator Connie Leyva introduced Senate bill 813, named the "Justice for Victims Act".
 This bill would eliminate the ten-year statute of limitations in California for felony sexual offenses of rape, sodomy, lewd or lascivious acts, continuous sexual abuse of a child, oral copulation, and sexual penetration.
 The bill has support from Gloria Allred, the San Bernardino County District Attorney's Office and others.

 On April 12, 2016, four alleged victims of Bill Cosby, Linda Kirkpatrick, Lili Bernard, Victoria Valentino and "Kasey" testified before the Senate committee.
 "I wanted them to know that the system failed us," Kirkpatrick said.
 Also testifying was Attorney Gloria Allred who represents 33 of Cosby's alleged victims.

 On September 28, 2016, Governor Jerry Brown signed the bill into law.
 The law took effect January 1, 2017.
 It was supported by women's / LGBT rights activist Ivy Bottini and Dr. Caroline Heldman who are also involved in a campaign called #EndRapeSOL to eliminate the statute of limitations on rape in other states.
 Lili Bernard, Victoria Valentino and other alleged victims of Cosby have contributed to this grassroots effort.

 Impact on Cosby's legacy

-Joan Tarshis, who accused Cosby of raping her in a Salon.com article, compared Cosby's damaged legacy to that of O. J. Simpson, saying: "When you hear O. J. Simpson's name, you don't think 'Oh, great football player'.
+Joan Tarshis, when interviewed by Salon, accused Cosby of raping her and compared Cosby's damaged legacy to that of O. J. Simpson, saying: "When you hear O. J. Simpson's name, you don't think 'Oh, great football player'.
 That doesn't come to mind first.
 I'm thinking it's not going to be 'Oh, great comedian'.
 It's going to be 'Oh, serial rapist'."

 In 2015, Ebony magazine released an issue with the allegations against Cosby as the cover story, discussing the importance of The Cosby Show and if it is possible to separate Bill Cosby from Cliff Huxtable.
 The cover depicted a photograph of the Huxtables with a cracked frame, symbolizing the show's damaged and complicated legacy.